07th December 2016

 Where a person failed to provide information in response to an ‘unexplained wealth order’ (without reasonable excuse) there would be a rebuttable presumption that the property in question is ‘recoverable property’ for the purposes of any civil recovery proceedings taken subsequently.

-Cartwright King can assist businesses and individuals with all aspects of civil recovery.
+Cartwright King can assist businesses and individuals with all aspects of civil recovery and Business Defence issues.
 For more information, please contact Sundeep Soor on 0808 168 5550 or email Sundeep.Soor@cartwrightking.co.uk.